andre-santos-pt/javardise/README.md

 When running the editor, this contribution will be detected and a button will appear in the toolbar.
 See subprojects as examples of plugins.

-## Subprojects
+## Compilation plugin

-There are currently 3 subprojects that work as plugins to the base editor of Javardise:
+There is one subproject for supporting compilation of Java that is implemented as a [plugin](https://github.com/andre-santos-pt/javardise/tree/master/compilation) to the base editor.

-- [Compilation](https://github.com/andre-santos-pt/javardise/tree/master/compilation): support for compiling using the standard Java compiler API
+This plugin provides compilation errors using the standard Java compiler API.
-- [Debugger](https://github.com/andre-santos-pt/javardise/tree/master/debugger): execution and debugging using [Strudel](https://github.com/andre-santos-pt/strudel)
-- [Documentation](https://github.com/andre-santos-pt/javardise/tree/master/documentation): alternative views to edit documentation in isolation